gabrieldemarmiesse/python-on-whales/README.md

 * All Docker objects and the Docker client are safe to use with multithreading and multiprocessing.
 * Display the commands called and the environment variables used by setting the environment variable `PYTHON_ON_WHALES_DEBUG=1`.

+### STDOUT and STDERR handling

+_While this is by no means an exhaustive explanation it conveys the overall philosophy of python-on-whales_

+Most python-on-whales methods capture `STDOUT` and `STDERR`.

+`STDERR` is only used to raise appropriate exceptions when the underlying docker process fails.

+Many of these methods, like `docker.volume.prune`, return `STDOUT` in its raw form.
+You can ignore the `STDOUT` or perhaps log it.

+Certain of these methods, e.g. `docker.container.list`, use the captured `STDOUT` to return objects more specific to docker, e.g. `List[Container]`.

+Other python-on-whales methods by default do not capture `STDOUT` and `STDERR`.
+Instead these methods output them directly to the terminal to better handle more complicated output.
+One such method is `docker.buildx.build`.

 ## Why another project?
 Why not build on Docker-py?

 In a sense this project is built on top of [Docker-py](https://docker-py.readthedocs.io/en/stable/)